roshyrowe/UKplace/README.md

 The code is open source!
 Inspect it for yourself!

-## Headless bot instructions (advanced)
+## Headless script instructions (advanced)

-If you don't have any technical experience, just use the web bot instead.
+This is intended for cluster users running multiple accounts.
+If you don't have any technical experience, just use the browser script instead.

-### You can get an access token
+### How to get an access token:
 1. Go to [r/place](https://www.reddit.com/r/place/)
 2. Open the browser console (F12 -> Click on console)
 3. paste this code and press enter: